mosra/magnum-website/content/blog/backstage/cpp11-features-in-magnum-simplifying-daily-workflow.rst

     1.  `C++11 features in Magnum: Better memory management <{filename}/blog/backstage/cpp11-features-in-magnum-better-memory-management.rst>`_
     2. C++11 features in Magnum: Simplifying daily workflow
     3.  `Static and dynamic polymorphism in Magnum <{filename}/blog/backstage/static-and-dynamic-polymorphism-in-magnum.rst>`_

+.. note-success:: Content care: Jan 03, 2018

+    Code snippets were updated to match current state of the Magnum API and some typos and grammar errors were fixed.

 `Variadic templates`_
 =====================